Street Fighter II: Gameplay

 Guile defeats Ken with his Flash Kick on the arcade version.

 Street Fighter II follows several conventions and rules established by its 1987 predecessor Street Fighter.
 The player engages opponents in a series of timed one-on-one, close-quarters combat matches.
-In order to win a round, the player must either completely drain the opponent's health bar by landing attacks, or have more health left than the opponent when the timer runs out.
+In order to win a round, the player must either completely drain the opponent's health bar by landing attacks, or have more health remaining when the timer runs out.
 Neither fighter wins the round if they have equal health when time expires or if they simultaneously knock each other out.
-The first fighter to win two rounds is declared the victor of the match.
+The first fighter to win two rounds is declared the victor.

-While a single-player game is in progress, a second player may join at any time, immediately starting a head-to-head match.
-The winner continues in single-player mode.
+During a single-player game, a second player may join, starting a head-to-head match.
+The victor continues in single-player mode.

-The original Street Fighter II allowed up to 10 rounds per match; this maximum is reduced to four rounds starting with Champion Edition.
+The original Street Fighter II allowed up to 10 rounds per match; this maximum is reduced to four rounds starting with the Champion Edition.
 If there is no clear winner by the end of the final round, either the computer-controlled opponent will win by default in a single-player match or both fighters will lose in a two-player match.
 After every third match in the single-player mode, a bonus stage gives a chance to earn additional points by smashing a car, wooden barrels, or metal oil drums.
 After each match, the location for the next one is selected on a world map.